 One of the most complete sources of labour market information is the Internet.
 With basic computer skills and Internet access, you have at your fingertips just about everything you’d ever want to know about occupations, employment and the workplace.

-If you don’t have access to a computer, most Alberta Works Centres and public libraries offer computers with Internet access—and staff who can show you how to use them—at no charge.
-To locate a service centre near you, call the Career Information Hotline at 1-800-661-3753 or in Edmonton 780-422-4266.
+If you don’t have access to a computer, most Alberta Works/Alberta Supports Centres and public libraries offer computers with Internet access.
+Staff there can show you how to use —at no charge.
+To locate a service centre near you, call the Alberta Supports Contact Centre.

 Avoid information overload